Majestic-dev/Tester69/README.md

     - A moderation system
     - Slash commands

+## Major Changes
+There are no major changes in this version.
+This is the inital release.

 # TODO
 - [ ] Add more miscellaneous stuff.
 - [ ] Add more commands for the economy.